brandries/SC_workshop_NWU26-27/software_carpentry_16s_R.md

 To assess how different samples are within sampling groups, we use beta diversity.
 This measure gives an overall impression of how similar samples are, within a defined group.

-To make it sample, beta diversity is simply gamma/alpha.
+To make it simple, beta diversity is simply gamma/alpha.
 This means two things, each sample will have its own beta diversity, giving its similarity/dissimilarity to its defined group.

 The second is better explained by an example: